 © Pint of Science, 2019.
 All rights reserved.

 Come and find out about the phenomenon of stress and the development of the auditory system and grab your chance to win some Pint of Science goodies.
-Below you can find an abstract of the talks.
+Below you can find an abstract of the talks, the language of the event will be English.
 Get your tickets soon!
 See you there!

 The phenomenon of stress: What is happening and how to boost stress resilience